Tuplanolla/adom-tas/README.md

 The user interface deserves a mention here since it's so intuitive.

-The status bar looks like
+The status bar will look like

 <pre>
 Coward                  I: \M\Cf  F: 2/21  T: 0/7  D: 15  R: 0xe87de001  S: 2/9
 </pre>

-and contains the last recorded inputs (`Alt` `Ctrl` `F`), the amount of the last recorded frames (2) and the amount of all frames (21), the amount of the last elapsed turns (0) and the amount of all turns (7), the time elapsed since the last frame (15 seconds), the current hash of the random number generator's state and the currently selected save state (#2) and the amount of all save states (9).
+and contains the last recorded inputs (Alt Ctrl F), the amount of the last recorded frames (2) and the amount of all frames (21), the amount of the last elapsed turns (0) and the amount of all turns (7), the time elapsed since the last frame (15 seconds), the current hash of the random number generator's state and the currently selected save state (#2) and the amount of all save states (9).

 The currently defined keys are F8 to play a recording (only on frame 0), F9 to save, F10 to load, F11 to change the system time, F12 to simulate actual save and load, Ctrl F12 to change the currently selected save state and _ to save a recording (and other unnecessary details).